-create a new function
+- create a new function - ▶ select Variables -> Driver commands

-- ▶ select Variables -> Driver commands - ► The dialog for configuration is opened
+► The dialog for configuration is opened

 Parameters Description Drivers Drop-down list with all drivers which are loaded in the project.
 Current state Fixed entry which has no function in the current version.
 Driver commands Drop-down list for the selection of the command.
 Start driver (online mode) Driver is reinitialized and started.
-Stop driver (offline mode) Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20).
+Stop driver (offline mode) Driver is stopped.
+No new data is accepted.
+Note: If the driver is in offline mode, all variables that were created for this driver receive the status switched off (OFF; Bit 20).
 Driver in simulation mode Driver is set into simulation mode.
 The values of all variables of the driver are simulated by the driver.
-No values from the connected hardware (e.g. PLC, bus system,) are displayed.
-Driver in hardware mode Driver is set into hardware mode.
-For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed. ▶ Driver-specific command Enter driver-specific commands.
-Opens input field in order to enter a command. ▶ Activate driver write set value Write set value to a driver is allowed.
+No values from the connected hardware (e.g. PLC, bus system,) are displayed. ▶ Driver in hardware mode Driver is set into hardware mode.
+For the variables of the driver the values from the connected hardware (e.g. PLC, bus system,) are displayed.
+Driver-specific command Enter driver-specific commands.
+Opens input field in order to enter a command. ▶ Activate driver write set value Write set value to a driver is allowed. ▶ Deactivate driver Write set value to a driver is prohibited.

-• Deactivate driver write set value Write set value to a driver is prohibited. • Establish connection with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number. • Disconnect from modem Terminate connection (for modem drivers) ow this dialog in the The dialog is shown in Runtime so that changes can be made.
+write set value ▶ Establish connection with modem Establish connection (for modem drivers) Opens the input fields for the hardware address and for the telephone number. ▶ Disconnect from modem Terminate connection (for modem drivers) Show this dialog in the Runtime The dialog is shown in Runtime so that changes can be made.